nextgenthemes/advanced-responsive-video-embedder/README.md

 ### How to get the pro version working? ###

 1. Go though the purchase process on [nextgenthemes.com/advanced-responsive-video-embedder-pro/](https://nextgenthemes.com/advanced-responsive-video-embedder-pro/)
-1. Follow the 3 easy steps you get with the purchase reciept.
-Basically downloading a arve-pro.zip and installing it through your WordPress Admin panel.
+1. Follow the 3 easy steps you get with the purchase receipt.
+It is basically downloading a arve-pro.zip and installing it through your WordPress Admin panel.

-### My self hosted video that I embed with iframe is always autoplaying, how to disable autplay? ###

-You can not at this point.
-I do not recommend the bad workarround I gave out before to used iframes with .mp4/.ogg/.mkv files directly as depending on browser (and setup, I think some IE) it may lead to download instead of embed this just uses the default browsers behavior as if you navigate to a video file and you are stick with the defaults the browser throws at you.
-Most disliked in the autoplay.
-Propper support for self hosted videos is plannend, probably even for the free version but no estimated release date.

 ### Why are my videos not filling their container? ###

 You are most likely use `align`, this plugin has a option for limiting video with with alignment.
 If you want your videos to fill their containers then you should not use the `align=left/right/center` shortcode attribute or the `arve[align]=` URL parameter.
 This assumes that you left the 'Video Maximal Width' field on the options page empty (default + recommended)

-### Why are videos opening full window (provider URL) when I click on them? ###

-You most likely do not have the 'jQuery Colorbox' Plugin installed or JavaScript disabled both is needed for thumbnail mode.
-Another reason can be that do have JavascriptErrors or Browser addons like NoScript blocking JavaScript trom Executing.

 ### Can you add a video provider? ###